ddamato/token-operations/README.md

 ]
 ```

+The process will also skip tokens that are currently being processed; where circular references can occur.
+The check for this involves storing the path to the current token in memory in a "processing" state while other aliases can be addressed (with similar state storage).
+After being resolved, the state is changed to "processed".
+If another alias expects the value from a token with completed operations; the operations will avoid being reprocessed and simply return the previously resolved value.

-### Root Operations Set
+### Root Operation Set

 The set of operations found at the same level as `$value` in a token is known as the "root operation set" for the token.
-This distinction is made because it is possible to run nested operations.
+This distinction is made because it is possible to import additional operations.

 The root operations set has access to a special `$value` reference, which refers to the orignal token value.
 If this is an alias, it will be resolved before performing the operation.